 A republic in Southern Africa.
 Famous recently for tension between its current President Robert Mugabe and the United Kingdom

-Finally saw segregation collapse in 1979 and was renamed "Zimbabwe-Rhodesia" and then just "Zimbabwe" in 1980, when the world recognized its independence.
-Robert Mugabe, leader of ZANU's military wing, became the nation's first Black prime minister.
+Finally saw segregation dismantled in 1979 and was renamed "Zimbabwe-Rhodesia" and then just "Zimbabwe" in 1980, when the world recognized its independence.
+Robert Mugabe, then chairman of ZANU, became the nation's first black prime minister.

-The good times didn't last long: by the mid-90s, now-President Robert Mugabe (upon becoming president, he abolished the PM post but kept all its powers) had gone Ax-Crazy
+The good times didn't last: by the mid-90s, now-President Robert Mugabe (upon becoming president, he abolished the PM post but kept all its powers) had gone Ax-Crazy

-and turned the country into a dictatorship — hyper-inflation, economic ruin and mass poverty ensued
+and turned the country into a tolitarian dictatorship — hyper-inflation, economic ruin and mass poverty ensued

-Eventually, the MDC managed to negotiate a truce with Mugabe; Tsvangirai took the reconstituted post of Prime Minister, while Mugabe remained as President with reduced powers.
-Several years on, times are still very tough, with rampant poverty, food shortages, scarce resources due to international sanctions, and a constant exodus of people to other countries, mostly South Africa.
+Eventually, the MDC managed to negotiate a power sharing arrangement with Mugabe; Morgan Tsvangirai took the reconstituted post of Prime Minister, while Mugabe remained as President with reduced powers.
+Several years on, times are still very tough, with rampant poverty, famine, undevelopment, and a devastating exodus of skilled nationals to other countries, namely South Africa.

 Used to be the "bread basket of Africa" before its current economic woes.
 The reason for the nickname was because Zimbabwe traditionally had a lively agricultural sector and was a net food exporter

-to neighboring African nations.
-Most of this food was grown on prime farmland in the southwest owned by White Rhodesians.
-In 1998, Mugabe began a program of "land reform", which basically amounted to armed thugs—many of them war veterans—attacking White-owned farms and forcibly evicting the owners (if those owners were lucky; if not, they were simply killed).
+to neighboring African states.
+Most of this food was produced on commercial farms managed by white landowners.
+In 1998, Mugabe introduced a chaotic redistribution campaign which saw war veterans attacking the farms and forcibly evicting their occupants.
 Unfortunately, these veterans (and Mugabe) failed to realize that productive farming is actually pretty complicated.
-With little knowledge of how to use modern farm equipment and NO knowledge of effective commercial agriculture—since they'd, y'know, gotten rid of the people who knew what they were doing—the seized farms quickly went to seed.
-Food shortages followed, helped along by the worst drought in decades.
-To deal with the slump, Mugabe decided that the best way out would be printing more money, which led to Zimbabwe's infamous hyperinflation.
+With little knowledge of how to use modern farm equipment and NO knowledge of effective commercial agriculture — since they'd, y'know, gotten rid of the people who knew what they were doing — the expropriated farms quickly went to seed

 The Zimbabwean flag

-- Badass Army: The Rhodesian Army, and especially Selous Scouts and Rhodesian Light Infantry, who were very successful fighters against much more numerous and well-armed ZANU's terrorists.
+- Badass Army: The Rhodesian security forces, and especially Selous Scouts and Rhodesian Light Infantry, who waged an incredibly effective campaign against much more numerous and well-armed insurgents.

 - Butt Monkey: It's a prime source of jokes due to the hyperinflation, and the fact that its president is one of the last remaining Africa-type Certified Nuts™.

-- Crazy Survivalist: What the politicians and soldiers of the Republic of Rhodesia often acted like, to the increasing unease of the UK and the international community.
+- Crazy Survivalist: What the politicians and soldiers of white Rhodesia often acted like, to the growing unease of the UK and the international community.

-- Enemy Civil War: After seizing Rhodesia, Mugabe started mass purges against pro-Nkomo government members, and, more tragically, genocide of rival tribes.
+- Enemy Civil War: After taking office, Mugabe started mass purges against rival politicians like Joshua Nkomo, and, more tragically, his tribe.

 - Everything Is Racist: Mugabe and supporters like to portray foreign opposition to his rule as stemming from racism.